 - Assist any Instructor with students on Basic Skills Grid, under direct supervision

 - Coach Solo Certificate skydivers progressing through Novice Progression – Basic on the Skills Grid

 - Sign off accuracy, solo manoeuvers, and canopy control for A CoP

 - Assist with training toward Main Packing endorsement

 - CSPA "B" CoP

 - Observe role of a Coach 1 on the dropzone

-- The candidate must provide a video tape of a Manoeuver series for evaluation before the course.
+- Provide a video tape of a Manoeuver series for evaluation before the course.
 The jump must be within the last 12 months (confirmed by a logbook entry and signed by the cameraman), in which the following are demonstrated (as per PIM 2A) on the same jump (within 30 seconds).
 Dive out to the camera (half second delay)

 - Dive out to the camera (half second delay)

 - Right Barrel Roll